 MEDIA RELEASE - Expressions of Interest for Funding Assistance for House Raising

 This program is an initiative delivered by Nambucca Valley Council, as part of the Bushfire Community Recovery and Resilience Fund (BCRRF) provided through joint Commonwealth-State Disaster Recovery Funding Arrangements.
 Under the Bushfire Community Recovery and Resilience Fund (BCRRF) Council is calling for Expressions of Interest for its Bushfire Recovery Event Grant program.
 The aim of this grants program is to promote community wellbeing, social recovery and future disaster resilience following the bushfires.

 Council engaged the NSW Public Works (NSW Water Solutions) to prepare a concept design for an upgrade of the works along with a REF (Review of Environmental Factors) to investigate the likely social and environmental impacts of the proposal.

-This is the unrestricted version of the Nambucca Shire Council Local Emergency Management Plan (EMPLAN) which was adopted in March 2016.
+The Nambucca Valley Council Local Emergency Management Plan (EMPLAN) was reviewed and adopted in May 2021.
 The plan details arrangements that prevent or mitigate, prepare for, respond to and recover from emergencies within the Nambucca Local Government Area.